 UPDATE: A previous version of this article stated that the brewery would include a taproom.
 Instead of a separate room, the beers will be available on tap at the kolache shop next door.

 Since opening in August 2017, Batch Craft Beer & Kolaches has lived up to the two parts of its name, serving local brews and savory klobásníky and kolache (technically a kolache can only be filled with sweet fruits or cheeses).

 Now, the East Austin eatery is looking to make the connection more intimate by brewing its own beer.
 On April 11, owners Noah and Josh Lit announced that Batch Brewery will open in June at 3218 Manor Rd., just a stone’s throw from the original location.
-The project will include a taproom where patrons can choose from 12 draft selections split between Batch and other craft breweries.
+The Batch bakeshop will act as the taproom where patrons can choose from 12 draft selections split between Batch and other craft breweries.

 To help with the operation, the brothers have drafted John Snyder, formerly of Jester King, as head brewer and Heath Shuford to spearhead the IPA program.
 Via release, the team said they will brew approachable varieties like IPAs, barrel-aged sours, table bears, and culinary beers (a style made with and meant to be paired with food).
 A Cabernet barrel-aged saison and a hazy IPA will be the first releases.

 “It was always a distant dream to brew our own beer until we met John Snyder.
 His beers inspired us to take the plunge,"said the Lits in a release.
 “We went with a smaller brewhouse to always keep the beers fresh, rotating, and only available in-house.”